 My approach to wedding photography is a flexible one – borrowing from the best elements of classic wedding photography, liberally mixed with modern photo-journalistic story-telling.
 I love working with my bridal couples in getting the best possible images of their wedding day.
 It really becomes a collaboration in that way, as we have fun on the wedding day and get wonderful images that will evoke memories for a life-time.

-Here is a listing of articles on the Tangents blog which relate directly to wedding photography.
-There is a further page which lists further articles relating to flash photography and lighting, which will all be relevant here as well.
+This resource page is a listing of articles on the Tangents blog which relate directly to wedding photography.

 Developing a personal style is a never-ending journey as a photographer – honing your style along with your approach, technique, understanding and skill.